mtomasino1/Rant-Club/README.md

     }
 }
 ```
 * The `name` property needs to be unique across the system (case insensitve).
-If there is a conflict between two commands, the bot won't run at all.
+If there is a conflict between two commands, the bot won't run at all and throws an exception

 ## Notes
 If you have a command idea that requires more information than the `user, msg, args`, you'll need to add that argument to the root `index.js` and also **add it to the execute function of all existing commands**